hamdiz0/vote-app/README.md

   - redis
   - postgres

-## Pushing vote ,result & worker to docker hub using jenkins :
+## Pushing vote ,result & worker to docker hub using Jenkins :

+* utilized a function template to build and push the images
+* take a look at the <a href="./gs.groovy">function</a> along with the <a href="./jenkinsfile">Jenkins file</a>
+* check out the images :
-  - hamdiz0/va-vote:latest
+  - hamdiz0/va-vote:1.0
-  - hamdiz0/va-result:latest
+  - hamdiz0/va-result:1.0
-  - hamdiz0/va-worker:latest
+  - hamdiz0/va-worker:1.0

 ## Running the app :